 “‘Write as though you were speaking to an intimate friend,’ advised the great poet Rilke.
 It is the best advice I know.”

 Carol Hebald received her M.F.A from the University of Iowa.
 She was awarded the William Bradley Otis Fellowship for Distinguished Contributions to American Literature, the Elias Lieberman Poetry Award, the Ralph Weinberg Poetry Award, and the Theodore Goodman Short Story Award.
 After teaching Creative Writing at the university level for thirteen years, Carol resigned a tenured associate professorship in English at the University of Kansas to write full time.
 Her poetry and short fiction have since been published in a variety of journals such as Pen International, International Poetry Review, Commonweal, Massachusetts Review, The Humanist, North American Review, Antioch Review, Free Inquiry, Ararat, New Letters, and Confrontation.
 Carol Hebald has been the recipient of numerous literary awards which include a nomination for the 2014 Pushcart Prize and the Kansas Quarterly Seaton Award.
 She is the author of the memoir, The Heart Too Long Suppressed (Northeastern University Press, 2001), a novella collection, Three Blind Mice (Unicorn Press, 1989); and more recently, two poetry collections from March Street Press: Spinster by the Sea (2005) and Little Monologs (2004).

-Regal House is proud to publish Carol Hebald’s debut novel, A Warsaw Chronicle, in the spring of 2017.
+Regal House proudly published Carol Hebald’s debut novel, A Warsaw Chronicle, in 2017.